cdev-framework/cdev-website/content/docs/examples/userauthentication.md

 ```bash
 cdev deploy
 ```

-**This resource takes a while to create, so we will do some more work on the Auth0 site as it goes.**
+{{<tool_tip key="warning" summary="Resource Creation Time">}}
+To create a frontend that works with Auth0, our website must be secured with `HTTPS`.
+Therefore, the `Static Site` resources creates your frontend on `Aws Cloudfront`, which is a globally distributed Content Delivery Network (CDN).
+Using `Aws Cloudfront` provides many benefits, but it also means that it takes a few minutes to initially create the resource.
+Once created, **updates to website are instant.** As the resource deploys, you can create continue with the next section on Auth0 or grab a cup of coffee.
+{{</tool_tip>}}

 {{<break 1>}}
 ### Create an Application and Database in Auth0
-Although we have created and secured our Api, we need to add a few more resources to Auth0 to create the user login and authentication experience.
-Back in your Auth0 console, navigate to the `authentication > databases` tab.
-We are going to create a new database that will be used to store the credentials of our development users.
+Although we have created and secured our `Api`, we need to add a few more resources to `Auth0` to create a user login and authentication work flow.

+In the `Auth0` console, navigate to the `authentication > databases` tab.
+Create a new database that will be used to store the credentials of our development users.

 {{<tutorial_image>}}
 /images/autho_examples/create_user_db.png